 As a podiatric physician, Selin Sakarcan puts a primer on health, especially when engaging in strenuous exercises such as sports and training.
 She believes that before, during, and after physical and athletic training sessions, there are several safety measures that people have to observe to …

-Do you have any low impact exercises in mind?
-What’s your favorite?
+What other important reminders can you think of that seniors should always keep in mind when they exercise?
 Feel free to share them with Selin Sakarcan in the comments section below.

 Selin Sakarcan is a podiatric physician, medical resident, and foot and ankle surgeon.
 For her undergraduate studies, she double majored in French and neuroscience with distinction in cellular and molecular neuroscience.
-She is also an athlete and engages in various sports, including tennis, swimming, and golf.
-Learn more about Selin and her passions by visiting this site.
+For similar articles, click here.

 Podiatrist and foot and ankle surgeon Selin Sakarcan has time and again emphasized the importance of being safe during workouts to lower the chances of sustaining an injury.
 Selin Sakarcan explains that sometimes, the choice of what sport or exercise to do matters, especially for …